vatsalya-gupta/bgutbook/manuscript/part_0_introduction/chapter_020_setup.md

 $ git clone https://github.com/bgutbook/bgutbook_files.git
 ```

-If you don't know how to use Git you can many resources online, or you can download a zipped version of the repository on the main page of the repository.
+If you don't know how to use Git you can find many resources online, or you can download a zipped version of the repository on the main page of the repository.

 ## Linux users